liuchunchi/draft-liu-acme-rats/draft-liu-acme-rats.md

 {{RATSPA}} defines a summary of a local assessment of posture for managed systems and across various  layers.
 The claims and mechanisms defined in {{RATSPA}} are a good basis for the assessment that will need to be done in order to satisfy the trustworthiness challenge detailed in this document.

-# Extensions -- rats identifier
+# Extensions -- trustworthy identifier

-An rats identifier type represents a unique identifier to an attestation result.
-It extends a "rats" identifier type and a string value.
+This is a new identifier type.

 type (required, string):
-: The string "rats".
+: The string "trusthworthy".

 value (required, string):
-: The identifier itself.
+: The constant string "trustworthy"

 The following steps are the ones that will be affected:

 1\. newOrder Request Object - identifiers: During the certificate order creation step, the Client sends a /newOrder JWS request (Section 7.4 of {{RFC8555}}) whose payload contains an array of identifiers.

-The Client adds an rats identifier to the array.
+The client adds the `trustworthy` identifier to the array.
+This MUST NOT be the only identifier in the array, as this identity type does not, on its own, provide enough authorization to issue a certificate.

 An example extended newOrder JWS request: